DMFT-evolution/DYNAMITE/README.md

 - rational (Floater–Hormann) defaults to m=n+1 (like poly).
 Set --fh-stencil m (m ≥ n+1) to blend multiple degree-n stencils over a window for extra stability on irregular nodes; each entry then stores m weights.
 - bspline writes dense weights per entry (global map).
 Prefer poly/rational when y changes frequently between evaluations.

+Notes on alpha/delta (optional):
+- The base grid follows the paper exactly.
+You can optionally apply a smooth non-linear remapping in index space controlled by `--alpha` (blend toward the non-linear map) and `--delta` (softness near the center).
+Defaults are `--alpha 0 --delta 0`, i.e., the paper grid.
+Any non-zero `alpha` will slightly re-distribute nodes while preserving monotonicity.
+The chosen values are recorded in `Grid_data/<SUBDIR>/grid_params.txt` as `alpha` and `delta`.

 ### Automatic grid provisioning at startup

 When you start a simulation, the code ensures that interpolation grids for the requested length `-L` are available: